How does it work video.

 Because the Laws of Physics are implemented to create and increase the efficiency of this process, there are no problems with this process, only solutions.
 One only needs to get a firm grasp on the application of the basic principles.

-Butane solvent is so close to what I call the Common Equilibrium of our atmosphere and environment, we do not need any additional equipment.
+Butane solvent is so close to what I call the Common Equilibrium But just out of stabel to be useful in our atmosphere and environment.
+We do not need any additional equipment.
 We merely need to tap into the physical properties of butane to make it do what we want at the temperature and pressure we want.

 I would like to add that Adam created these various textures and could have stopped his process at any time and he would have created an even greater variety of products.
 He may have ended up with a more runny or thicker oil or wax or a darker or lighter appearing product.
 Some of the attributing factors that control the output were applied during the extraction process and some techniques for creating these were done after the product was removed from the machine.
 Most of these products were created from trash product and therefore not much emphasis was placed on wasting during separations and removal.
 However, until a proper analysis is performed I would be hesistant to discard anything.